hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 Plugin references
 """""""""""""""""

-Iternally, plugins are referenced by their class name and there can only be one plugin registered with the same class name.
+Internally, plugins are referenced by their class name and there can only be one plugin registered with the same class name.
 This behaviour is deliberate to allow overwriting generic plugins with modified private versions.
 By default, plugin references are overridden with a new class if such a class is encountered.
-In addition to the class name, each plugin has a ``plugin_name`` attribute which allows to set a more readable reference name for the Plugin.
+In addition to the class name, each plugin has a :py:data:`plugin_name` attribute which allows to set a more readable reference name for the Plugin.

 .. tip::
     The loading of Plugins occurs in the order of the stored paths.
 Therefore,